 Did you know that the often overlooked guava actually belongs to the berry family?
 Well, now you do!
 While the most commonly seen variant in Singapore is the one with white / pale green flesh, the guava fruit can range in colour from white to pink or even red.

 Even guava leaves are used to make teas and are reported to be helpful for health as well.
 But for the purpose of this article, we are going to focus on the fruit, which is what Singaporeans typically consume.
-Chock full of health benefits, find out how guava actually helps with your health!
+Packed full of health benefits, find out how guava actually helps with your health!

 7 Health benefits of guava

 1. High in vitamin C

 Forget about oranges,

 a single guava fruit has about 4 times the vitamin C of an orange!
 Vital to the body, vitamin C not only improves wound healing, it also improves iron absorption and helps the body’s immune system to function properly.
 As vitamin C is a water soluble vitamin which is not retained by the body, it relies on a daily intake to maintain healthy levels.